cloud-ark/kubeplus/Guidelines.md

 ## 8) Set OwnerReferences for underlying resources owned by your Custom Resource

-A custom resource instance will typically create one or more other Kubernetes resource instances, such as Deployment, Service, Secret etc., as part of its instantiation.
-Here this custom resource is the owner of its underlying resources that it manages.
-Custom controller should be written to set OwnerReference on such managed Kubernetes resources.
-They are key for correct garbage collection of custom resources.
+An Operator will typically create one or more native Kubernetes resources, such as Deployment, Service, Secret, etc., as part of instantiating a Custom Resource instance.
+Here this custom resource is the owner of its underlying native resources that were created by the Operator.
+OwnerReferences are key for correct garbage collection of custom resources.
 OwnerReferences also help with finding runtime composition tree of your custom resource instances.

 ## 9) Use Helm chart or ConfigMap for Operator configurables